uis-no/uis-thesis/README.md

 You have the possibility to choose between a number of different color combinations and designs for the cover.

+## Terms of Use

+The template code itself use the [LaTeX Project Public License](LICENSE).

+The use of the image material in the `logo` and `photos` folders is restricted as follows:

+> The images can be used by students and employees of the University of Stavanger for the purpose of thesis document production.
+> Images cannot be used for any other purpose without written consent from the University of Stavanger, Department of communication and public affairs (AKS).
+> Photos must be credited on Page 2 of the thesis.

 ## Usage

 See the `example.tex` file for additional details.